syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Modifying-fore-and-backcolor-of-existing-form-fields).

 ## Filling form fields in an existing PDF Document

 Essential PDF allows you to fill the form fields using [PdfLoadedField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedField.html) class.